 Rib Davis has been writing since the late 1970s.
 His output of over 60 scripts includes plays for BBC radio, television and stage.
 No Further Cause for Concern, later made into a television play, won a Fringe First Award at the Edinburgh Festival.
 A former Artistic Director of the Living Archive, he particularly specialises in documentary theatre (Every Other Garden ‘Ad A Pit was commissioned for the D.H.
 Lawrence Centenary Festival).
 He has written 2 books on the art of writing, one of which, Writing Dialogue for Scripts, is now in its 3rd edition.
 As well as having worked as a theatre lecturer on the MA in Writing for Screen and Stage at Regents College, London, and delivering training courses for the British Library, he also regularly contributes to the MA writing courses at both DeMontfort and City Universities.
 His play The Fight in the Dog was recently produced by Playing for Time Theatre Company in Winchester Prison.
 He is currently working on a television series and a new stage play about identity and tribalism.

 Brian is an experienced playwright, theatre director and teacher.
 He is widely published as an author of educational and academic books, where his specialism is theatre of the early modern period.
 He has had ten plays commissioned and produced by professional companies, with four of them published in book form.
 His play for Border Crossings, Double Tongue, toured throughout the UK and Hungary.
 He has led theatre workshops in Austria, Greece, Hungary, Australia, Palestine, Jordan and The Lebanon, as well as in England.
 A Terrible Madness, premiered at the Helen McPherson Smith Theatre, Ballarat, Australia in October 2011.
 He was a Senior Lecturer in Theatre in the Department of Film, Theatre & Television at the University of Reading and was a Visiting Lecturer at Regents College, London, where he and Rib Davis taught theatre writing on the MA in Writing for Screen and Stage.
 His most recently produced plays, When Nobody Returns and This Flesh is Mine were co-produced by London-based Border Crossings and Ashtar Theatre of Ramallah, Palestine.
 This Flesh is Mine previewed in Ramallah and opened in London in May 2014.
 It was revived and ran in repertory alongside When Nobody Returns in London in Autumn 2016.
 The playtext of This Flesh is Mine is published by Oberon Books.
-Brian is currently working on two new plays, The Bear Cave and What Goes Around.
+Brian is currently working on a new play, Don’t Let Them Tell You Stories, which draws on his experiences working with Border Crossings on The Promised Land project.

 Responses to other work by Rib Davis and Brian Woolland